COFFEY KAYE MYERS & OLLEY HAS A PROVEN TRACK RECORD

 OF SUCCESSFULLY HANDLING COMPLICATED APPEALS

-THE FIRM SUCCESSFULLY DEFEATED SEPTA’S ATTEMPT TO HAVE ITS
+THE FIRM SUCCESSFULLY DEFEATED SEPTA’S ATTEMPT TO HAVE ITS RAIL EMPLOYEES

 The firm has more than thirty years of experience handling FELA and other civil appeals.
 According to the United States Supreme Court, the Court only hears approximately 75 to 80 cases a year.
 That means out of the 1.2 million attorneys in the United States, no more than 160 argue before the high court in a year.
 Mr. Katz is among that elite group of attorneys to have argued before the United States Supreme Court.
 Mr. Katz also belongs to that very small group of lawyers who have argued before the Pennsylvania Supreme Court and have obtained a unanimous decision in favor of his client.

-While many law firms will tell you that they will fight on your behalf “all the way to the Supreme Court,” our firm we actually does so, and does it successfully.
+While many law firms will tell you that they will fight on your behalf “all the way to the Supreme Court,” our firm actually does so, and does it successfully.

 The following are a few of our more significant appellate victories: